 Printed Bird Checklist and Trail Maps are available at the Proctor Visitor Information Station and at all Parking / Picnic Area Trail Heads throughout the canyon.

-Please consider joining the Friends of Madera Canyon.
-It will provide you access to many interesting and fulfilling volunteer opportunities, but your best reward will be knowing that you have helped preserve a special piece of our Nation's wilderness habitat.
+Becoming a Friend of Madera Canyon offers access to interesting, fulfilling volunteer opportunities, but your best reward is knowing your support helps to preserve this special piece of our Nation's wilderness habitat.

 Interested in Madera Canyon News?

-If you'd like news from and about Madera Canyon considering joining our mailing list.
-It's free of charge, your address is not sold or in any way shared, and every note includes an easy link to unsubscribe.
+Please consider joining our mailing list to receive our free newsletter.
+Your address is never sold or shared, and every note includes an easy link to unsubscribe.